 The College is committed to ensuring equality of opportunity for all who learn and work here.
-We respect and value positively differences in each protected characteristic group - race, gender, sexual orientation, disability, gender identity, religion or belief, marital status, age and pregnancy/maternity.
-We strive vigorously to remove conditions which place people at a disadvantage and we will actively combat bigotry.
-This policy is resourced, implemented and monitored on a planned basis.
-The College's Equal Opportunities Policy is published on the College's Intranet site.
+We respect and value positively differences in each protected characteristic group, including ethnicity, gender, sexual orientation, disability, gender identity, religion or belief, marital status, age and pregnancy/maternity and we strive vigorously to remove conditions which place people at a disadvantage.

 The College publishes an Annual Equality Report and Equality Objectives to ensure compliance with all relevant equality legislation including the Equality Act 2010.
+These are published on the collage intranet, along with the College's Equality and Diversity Policy.
 We are committed to measuring the impact of new and existing policies, practices and procedures on all equality groups by conducting appropriate impact assessments to ensure they are fair to all groups of people and do not impact adversely on them in any way.
 To this end, the College has a continuous programme of reviewing policies, procedures and practices in place.